Stuartlab-UCSC/monocle-docker/README.md

 `docker run -v $(pwd):/data <container_name> run_method <tab delim exp file> <output.json>`

 If the second positional argument is ommitted then a file called output_*method*.json will be produced.
-Hence,
+Hence, if your expression file 'exp.tab' is in your current working directory:

 `docker run -v $(pwd):/data stuartlab/monocle run_method exp.tab`

-Where 'exp.tab' is your expression file will produce a output_monocle.json in your current working directory.
+will produce a 'output_monocle.json' file.

 ## <a name="container"></a>Develop inside the container with Rstudio: